Cloud-SPAN/04genomics/index.md

 > ## Prerequisites
 >
 > This lesson assumes a working understanding of the bash shell.
-If you haven't already completed the [Using the Command Line](https://cloud-span.github.io/genomics03-using-the-command-line/) lesson, and aren't familiar with the bash shell, please review those materials
+If you haven't already completed the [Prenomics Course](https://cloud-span.github.io/prenomics00-intro/) lesson, and aren't familiar with the bash shell, please review those materials
 > before starting this lesson.
 >
 > This lesson also assumes some familiarity with biological concepts, including the structure of DNA, nucleotide abbreviations, and the
 > concept of genomic variation within a population.
 >
 > This lesson uses data hosted on an Amazon Machine Instance (AMI).
 Course participants will be given information on how
 > to log-in to the AMI during the course.
-Information on preparing for the course is provided on the [Cloud-SPAN Genomics Course setup page](setup).
+Information on preparing for the course is provided on the [Cloud-SPAN Genomics Course setup page](https://cloud-span.github.io/00genomics/setup.html).
 {: .prereq}